srijan-paul/nez/README.md

 ## Motivation

 I started out wanting to write a fantasy console, but didn't want to invent another programming language, compiler, assembler, and then write ROMs in those.
+Emulating an existing console sounded like an equally challenging, but more fruitful venture.